tom-bjorkholm/edit-cfg-json/edit/README_pypi.md

 and is never an error.

-Every member says what kind of value it holds whether the application describes it or not, and where a member holds an enum the names it accepts are said instead.
+Every member says what kind of value it holds whether the application describes it or not — text, a whole number, a number, or true or false — read from the declaration of the member and failing that from the value it holds.
+Where a member holds an enum the names it accepts are said instead, and a member that may hold nothing says that as well, distinguishing the one its class writes as an empty value from the one its class leaves out of the file.
 What lives inside a validator — a range, a set of allowed values — is not read and never will be, so a limit is explained by the application in words or not at all.
-All of it is under one toggle, because a user who knows this configuration by heart wants the lines back.
+All of it is under one toggle, together with the sentence saying why a container cannot be given an element, because a user who knows this configuration by heart wants the lines back.
+What the application *refused* is never under it.

 ### Reading the input file